AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/create-activate-package-java.md

 level: Experienced
 ---
 # Java-based API for creating and activating packages {#id175UB30E05Z}
+> [!NOTE]
+>
+> You can use Java-based APIs available in Experience Manager Guides to create custom plugins and extend out-of-the-box workflows.
+This article will be archived in November 2024.
+For latest and detailed documentation on using the Java-based APIs, view [javadoc.io](https://javadoc.io/).

 The following Java-based API allows you to create and activate CRX packages.
 This API is available in the form of a bundle.
 You must include this bundle in your code to use this APIs.